SidonTheTroll/cave-of-ordeals/extra/physical-education/1-management-of-sporting-events.md

     5. Arms should swing equally.
     6. Consume adequate amount of water before and after run, especially in heat.
     7. Consult a doctor if above 60 years of age and don't exercise regularly.
 3. **Run for fun**: organized to spread message of remaining healthy and fit among the masses.
 It can be organized to motivate people to exercise regularly and stay healthy.
 It is organized the same way as health runs.
-It is more to have fun and frolick during running.
+It is more to have fun and frolic during running.
 It is a friendly race that involves either road running or cross country running in which people take part for their own enjoyment rather than competition.
 4. **Run for specific cause**: this event is organized by NGOs for a good and noble cause.
 Prizes can be given to position holders but the main purpose is to raise funds for a specific noble cause.
 Most people participate to stay fit but NGOs organize these for helping patients of cancer, mentally and physically challenged people, people suffering from arthritis, AIDS, leukemia, etc.
 5. **Run for unity**: these are organized to promote unity, peace, harmony and solidarity among people of various groups and religions.
 Its purpose may be national and international integration and brotherhood.
 In some countries, these are held to celebrate independence.
 These type of runs can be long distance relay race or marathons.
 Prize money is given to first three position holders.